Frequently Asked Questions

 What if my daughter wants to play in college?
 We will ensure that all players who are interested in pursuing college soccer, regardless of the level, receive the necessary information to guide them through this challenging process.
 The KC Courage coaching staff has a large network of college connections, based on years of college placement across the United States with knowledge relative to the inner-workings of the recruiting process.
 Our goal is to prepare each player for the college experience, regardless of whether or not they plan to play college soccer.

 Is There A Cost To Participate?
-2020 player fees are $225/month and siblings play for free.
+Player fees have remained consistent with no increase in the past five years.
+2021 player fees are $225/month and siblings play for free.
 Uniforms for players chosen to play in scrimmages will be provided and there is no overnight travel.
 Fees are due by the first Tuesday practice of the month and players will not be allowed to participate until monthly fees are paid.
 A limited number of scholarships are available an applications are available upon request.

 How is the WPSL team affiliated with this program?
 There are several post-college KC Courage WPSL players that live and work in the Kansas City metro area.
 These ladies are teachers, nurses, personal trainers, engineers, sales executives and coaches who look for any opportunity to be involved in their spare time.
 We strongly believe that mentoring relationships are important in the lives of female athletes.
 The opportunity for high school aged girls to be trained by and alongside former college players who raise the speed, physicality and level of play, as well as encourage and help build confidence is the one thing that sets this team apart from others.
 Each training session is designed to improve and challenge the players within a competitive learning environment.

 What about Games?
-Our WPSL team,consisting of our local post-college players, has 8-10 spring scrimmages scheduled against local college teams in late March and into April.
-Players from our High School Alternative program may get the opportunity to play in these scrimmages, but again, the sole purpose of this program is for player development and the opportunity to train in an academy style environment during the spring instead of playing high school soccer.
+Our WPSL team, consisting of our local post-college players, typically has 8-10 spring scrimmages scheduled against local college teams in late March and into April.
+The schedule this spring is still up in the air due to Covid-19.
+If we do end up having some scrimmages, players from our High School Alternative program may get the opportunity to play in these scrimmages, but again, the sole purpose of this program is for player development and the opportunity to train in an academy style environment during the spring instead of playing high school soccer.
 Players for these spring scrimmages will be chosen from the player pool and may vary from game to game.
 There is no guarantee that a player will get to play in an exhibition game.
 Players chosen for games will be selected based on current skill level and potential and must have the ability, temperament and discipline to compete against current college players.

 What about fitness?
 A Girls HS Conditioning program will be offered in February for players wanting to get in shape for high school soccer, as well as our Alternative program.
 Players are encouraged to join us for an intense two weeks of soccer specific conditioning.
 This after-school program will include speed and agility, interval training, cardio, body weight strength training, ball work, flexibility, core strength and small sided games.
 Fun and challenging sessions to ensure each athlete is prepared for her high school season.
 Sign up here.